winniewngg/daily-pennsylvanian-basic-scraper/README.md

 ## Scheduling

-The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run:

-- Every day at 8PM UTC

-This once-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.

-You can use [crontab.guru](https://crontab.guru/) to generate your own cron schedule.
+The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run every day at 8pm UTC when it looks like this: "0 20 * * *".
+We've modified it to run twice a day, once at 7AM and once at 11PM UTC.
+The five fields in the cron field refer to minute, hour, day of month, month, and day of week, respectively, making it super customizable.

 ## Python Libraries